Hello and Welcome to Rotary Club of Bali Canggu!

 Our Water Tanks & Sanitation project is working together with Wake Water to install 26 water tanks in Kubu, Karangasem in the northeast of Bali, where villagers suffer from a chronic shortage of water during the dry season and children can get sick from drinking dirty water.
 Each of our tanks holds 3400 litres of drinking water collected by natural rainfall and provides enough to last a family of 5 through the dry season.

-Please do feel free to come along to one of our weekly Tuesday meetings at 6pm in Hotel Tugu at the end of Jalan Batu Bolong.
+Please do feel free to come along to one of fortnightly meetings on Tuesday at 6pm in Hotel Tugu at the end of Jalan Batu Bolong.
 As well as learning about our Club projects, you can enjoy our interesting guest speakers and finish the evening chatting to members, visiting Rotarians and guests over a cold beer or three on the beach!

 Yours in Rotary